Jeanne Spurlock: Career

 Spurlock was also an activist, particularly when she was located near Washington, D.C. while working for the American Psychiatric Association.
 She often worked to convince legislators to provide funding for medical education, especially for minorities.
 She was a member of the boards of directors of the Carnegie Corporation, National Urban League, Physicians for Human Rights, and the Delta Adult Literacy Council.
-She was a member of the American College of Psychiatrists, National Medical Association, American Women's Medical Association, American Academy of Child and Adolescent Psychiatry, and the Black Psychiatrists of America.
+She was a member of the American College of Psychiatrists, National Medical Association, American Medical Women's Association, American Academy of Child and Adolescent Psychiatry, and the Black Psychiatrists of America.
 During the 1960s, she worked with other physicians to care for civil rights workers in Mississippi and Chicago.

 Spurlock served on editorial boards, and she wrote academic articles, particularly on sexism, racism, and cultural misunderstanding within mental health.
 She published Culturally Diverse Children and Adolescents: Assessment, Diagnosis, and Treatment with Ian A. Canino in 1994.
 In 1999, she published Black Psychiatrists and American Psychiatry, a historical text detailing black psychiatrists who have influenced American psychiatry, and their experiences.

 After attending the 1970 White House Conference on Children, Spurlock won the Edward A Strecker M.D.
 Award for excellence in psychiatry from the Institute of the Pennsylvania Hospital in 1971.
 She was both the first African American and the first woman to win this award.
 In 1989, Spurlock won the Agnes Purcell McGavin Award.
 In 1990, she was awarded the Guardian for Children Award from the National Black Child Development Institute.
 In 1992, she won a Special Presidential Commendation Award from the American Psychiatry Association.
 In 1996, the American Psychiatry Association awarded her the Distinguished Service Award.
 Spurlock also won the Solomon Carter Fuller Award.